ansible-lockdown/RHEL9-CIS-TEST/README.md

 - ansible collections - pulls in the latest version based on requirements file
 - runs the audit using the devel branch
 - build system
-- lint checks
+- ansible-lint checks
 - pre-commit check
-- run playbook
+- run playbook on test host
 - This is an automated test that occurs on pull requests into devel

 ## Local Testing